-- Can you give examples of equipment which interconnects two networks and operates at layer 4?
+- Can you give examples of equipment which operates at layer 4?
 At layer 7? - At what layer does a wireless access point work? - What is a "Layer 3 switch"? - How does traceroute find out the routers which a packet traverses?